gipo355/its-battistar-new/README.md

 # TODO

+- [ ] add a run guide and requirements

 - [ ] init building swagger and angular

 - [ ] add swagger to express and other middleware